 - Important Websites

 Welcome to the Ph.D. program in Modern Culture and Media.
-This handbook is intended to present a clear set of guidelines and expectations for the program, to answer some of the most frequently asked questions before they are asked, and to help students at all stages plan their individual experience of the program effectively.
-However, no such written guide can foresee every programmatic, administrative, or scholarly detail that might arise.
-Furthermore, plans of study in the program are individualized, and distinctive scholarly combinations are possible.
-So while this handbook provides a framework, you will also find it useful to consult actively and consistently and with your faculty advisor, department staff, and fellow graduate students throughout your time in the program.
-More generally, you are urged to engage in regular and collegial conversation with MCM faculty and graduate students.
+This handbook is intended to present a clear set of guidelines and expectations for the program, answer some of the most frequently asked questions before they are asked, and help students at all stages plan their individual experience of the program effectively.
+No such written guide can, however, foresee every programmatic, administrative, or scholarly detail that might arise.
+Furthermore, plans of study in the program are individualized and distinctive scholarly combinations are possible.
+So while this handbook provides a framework, you are encouraged to consult actively and consistently and with your faculty advisor, department staff, and fellow graduate students throughout your time in the program.
+More generally, we urge you to engage in regular and collegial conversation with MCM faculty and graduate students.

-It is every student’s responsibility to be aware of the contents of this handbook, and to consult it from time to time when questions or problems arise, and/or when preparing for the next stage of the program.
+It is every student’s responsibility to be aware of the contents of this handbook; please consult it from time to time when questions or problems arise, and/or when preparing for the next stage of the program.
 Because MCM faculty and the profession itself are continually changing, these guidelines may be revised on a regular basis.
 When changes have been approved, they will be introduced as quickly as possible.

 Your principal initial contacts at MCM are the Director of Graduate Studies (DGS), the Department Manager, Susan McNeil, and the Program Coordinator, Liza Hebert.
 Susan McNeil and Liza Hebert are in the Department office.
 Introduce yourself to them when you arrive on campus.
 They will be helping you with the administrative and bureaucratic niceties of being a graduate student during your years here, and they know a lot about how the Department and the program works.

-Also, immediately upon your arrival on campus, let the DGS know that you are in town and schedule an appointment to discuss your program and any other matters of concern to you at that point.
-The DGS will be an important person for you.
-In addition to being your first academic advisor, the DGS chairs the department’s faculty Graduate Committee, which oversees graduate program policy and may be the decision-making body for any special questions or ambiguities affecting you.
-During your time in MCM, the DGS may be involved with you on a number of important matters, ranging from how you fulfill course and language requirements to teaching assignments and the makeup of your Preliminary Examination and dissertation committees.
+Also, immediately upon your arrival on campus, let the DGS know that you are in town and schedule an appointment to discuss your program and any other matters of concern you have atthat point.
+The DGS will be your first advisor, up to an including the Qualifity Review, at which point you will be advised by the faculty members composing your Preliminary Exam and Dissertation Committees.
+The DGS will remain, however, an important person for you as you progress through the program.
+They chairthe department’s faculty Graduate Committee, which oversees graduate program policy and isthe decision-making body for any special questions or ambiguities affecting you.
+The DGS will also be involved with you on a number of otherimportant matters, ranging from how you fulfill course and language requirements to teaching assignments and the makeup of your Preliminary Examination and issertation ommittees.
 The Department Graduate Committee is composed of MCM Faculty and one graduate student representative.

 Academic/Social: Every university is different, and MCM is a distinctive program.
 It may also be that the resources here differ significantly from those of your undergraduate or M.A.-granting institution.
 As you will see below, you will take 6 of the required 13 courses your first year in the program, and by the end of the second year (or earlier for those arriving with an M.A.) you already have to begin thinking about a Preliminary Examination Committee.
 You should use your first year as an opportunity to get to know the modes of research and criticism on offer in MCM, as well as the individual faculty members practicing them.
 The best way to do that is to take courses from a variety of MCM faculty.
 You may also find that graduate work requires you to change ways of reading texts, kinds of writing, and the research methods with which you are already familiar.
 Consider what kinds of scholarship available in the Department are especially pertinent to your interests, but also be on the lookout for unexpected directions that enrich your original concerns.